A person’s genealogical makeup has already influenced them to aplenty of traits which mold who they are.

 As always, family groceries are shared.
 This simply conveys that the foods on the shopping list will be consumed by all the members of the family.

-So, if you buy foods that are unhealthy and high in carbs and sugars, then, there’s a great possibility that all the members of the family will be more prone to cavities.
+So, if you buy unhealthy foods, then there’s a great possibility that your family members will be more prone to cavities.

 Disclaimer: The oral health information published on this web page is solely intended for educational purposes.
 Hawaii Family Dental strongly recommends to always consult licensed dentists or other qualified health care professionals for any questions concerning your oral health.